 (Editor’s Note: see also – How to Travel Ultralight With Carry-On Luggage Only)

 11:00am – We land in London Luton airport after a smooth flight.
 Our friends pick us up at the curb outside.
 I excitedly recount our journey over the last few weeks as we drive to their place.

 11:20am – We notice fields of yellow flowers alongside the road as we drive.
 Chris takes out the camera and after a few seconds of setup begins snapping away.
 We decide that the national color of the U.K. must be yellow.

 2:30pm – We pull up to the house in Lakenheath England.
 We unload our bags and are happy to take a breather from traveling.

 3:00pm – Chris edits some pictures and I sort out some of our videos.
 We take any spare time we can get to keep up with all of our media or we quickly fall behind.

 9:30pm – Our friend suggests that we have a fire in their chiminea in the backyard.
 We reminisce about old times and our recent journey to Scotland.
 We roast marshmallows and make s’mores before heading off to bed.

 After having an exciting (and cold) winter exploring some of the major areas of Europe, Chris and Angela have decided to start chasing some warmer weather.
 After spending a month in Tuscany they plan to spend the summer along the coast of the Mediterranean.
 The trip will involve a visit to some of Angie’s relatives in southern Italy and an epic train ride through Italy, France, Spain, and Portugal.
-Follow their adventures at Nomadic Lifestyle.
+Follow their adventures on their website Nomadic Lifestyle.